The information on this page is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 On the contrary, thanks to their links to larger groups of companies and wider market sentiment, they tend to offer interesting movements in both directions on a more regular basis.
 Additional benefits include 24 hour trading with futures markets open Sunday night to Friday night, lower margin requirements and the option to trade both long and short.

 Placing an index trade is a simple affair, carried out on a ‘pound-per-point’ basis.

-For example, if you believe the FTSE 100 will rise over the course of the next hour, day or week because you are expecting a boost to market sentiment or you are witnessing positive technical signals on your price chart, you can open a long position for as little as £1 per point.
+For example, if you believe the UK 100 will rise over the course of the next hour, day or week because you are expecting a boost to market sentiment or you are witnessing positive technical signals on your price chart, you can open a long position for as little as £1 per point.